Brief: This tutorial shows you how to create a bootable Windows 10 USB in Linux with and without a GUI tool called WoeUSB.

 Creating a Bootable Windows 10 USB in Linux

-Prerequisite: Get Microsoft Windows 10 ISO
+Prerequisite: Get Microsoft Windows 10 ISO and a USB of at least 8 GB in size

 You can download Windows 10 ISO from Microsoft’s website.
 You have to specify the Windows 10 version, language and then you should see the link to download Windows 10.